 Key Differences Between a Bee Sting and a Wasp Sting

-The main differences between a bee sting and a wasp sting lie in their venom, the pain, and the capacity to sting multiple times.
+The main differences between a bee sting vs wasp sting lie in their venom, the pain, and the capacity to sting multiple times.
 Additionally, there are some secondary factors that set bee and wasp stings apart, but they aren’t as important.

 When it comes to venom, a bee and a wasp generally have similar effects but different ways of arriving at “pain,” as experienced by humans.
 Bees inject around 50-140 micrograms of toxin containing mostly melittin, plus hyaluronidase and Phospholipase A2.
 Wasps inject 2-15 micrograms of venom per sting, mostly made up of antigen 5, enzymes, acetylcholine, and serotonin.

 For pain, wasps generally have the upper hand.
 “Wasps” are a broad category, including 75,000 individual species.
 Within the group, however, there are wasps with stings considered to be the most painful in the entire animal kingdom.
 Bee stings are painful, but on a different scale, generally.

 The final primary difference between them is their repeatability.
 When a honeybee stings, it implants its stinger into the skin, effectively leaving its organs to pump venom.
 This action can only happen once and results in the death of the bee.
 Wasps, however, can sting multiple times without ill effect (on their end, at least).